Year 7

 Description - The facts.

-Analysis - The elements of art: colour, texture, tone, line, shape, form and composition, style and technique.
+Analysis - The formal elements of art: colour, texture, tone, line, shape, form and composition, style and technique.

 Interpretation - What do you think is happening and why?
 What was the artist’s intention?